Chiasognathus grantii: Description

 Chiasognathus grantii is very variable in size and in the development of the jaws and exhibits a strong sexual dimorphism.
 Males can reach a length of 60–90 mm including the mandibles, while females are much smaller, having a body length of 25–37 mm.
 The upper mandibles of the males are very robust at the base, finely serrated and longer than the body itself.
 The eyes are small and the antennae have a whorl of hairs at the apex.
 The thorax is broad and the anterior and posterior margins are densely ciliated with short pale hairs.
 Elytrae are chestnut-brown, with slightly greenish iridescent tinges and finely granulated.

-C. grantii is considered a rare and vulnerable species, with a high probability of extinction, mainly as a consequence of the global climate change.
+C. grantii is considered a rare and vulnerable species, with a risk of population declining.
 The adults of these beetles primarily feed on tree juices, while the larvae eat dead wood.

 Habitat

 Chiasognathus grantii lives in temperate/subantarctic Nothofagus forests.